gourab-rout/SFTPUseCase/README.md

 ### Step 4: Running Project in Standalone Server

-1. Download mule-enterprise-standalone-3.7.1 and extract the zip to local folder.
+1. Download mule enterprise standalone server zip file and extract it.
-2. Open command prompt and navigate to project location.
+2. Open the command prompt and navigate to mule workspace where "sftp-file-polling" project is availablle.
 3. Run the command "mvn clean package".

    ![ScreenShot](https://raw.githubusercontent.com/indiramallick1988/Demo2/master/tool/buildscreen.PNG)
-4. When build is successful project archive "sftp-file-poll-1.0.0-SNAPSHOT.zip" is created as shown below
+4. When build is successful the project archive "sftp-file-poll-1.0.0-SNAPSHOT.zip" is created as shown below

    ![ScreenShot](https://raw.githubusercontent.com/indiramallick1988/Demo2/master/tool/target.png)
 5. Now copy this archive to appps folder of the standalone server( mule-enterprise-standalone-3.7.1/apps)
 6. Now in the command prompt navigate to the path (mule-enterprise-standalone-3.7.1/bin/).
 Start mule

    ![ScreenShot](https://raw.githubusercontent.com/indiramallick1988/Demo2/master/tool/mule%20server%20start.PNG)

 7. When mule standalone server starts it deploys all the project build available in the apps folder.
 8. When the project is successfully deployed it shows below message